rothfield/doremi-script/README.md

   - Devanagri style sargam is written using the devanagri letters सरग़मपधऩस for the seven notes SRGmPDN.
 Use an underline underneath the letter to indicate a kommal note (flat).
 For sharp Ma, write as म' (note the tick symbol)
   - left and right parens are used to indicate slurs.
 Slurs can only be made between pitches.
 For example, use (SRg)- rather than  (Srg-)
   - Beats are delimited by spaces.
-If you need more space within the beat(for example, to make room for lyrics), then use angle brackets <> to delimit the beat
+You can also use angle brackets <> to delimit the beat
   - Dot (.) and asterisk can be used interchangeably to indicate octaves.
 Place dots underneath for lower octave and above for upper octaves.
 Use a colon **:** to indicate upper-upper octave or lower-lower octave
+  - Lyrics: Enter lyrics for each line underneath the notes.
+Syllable DO NOT need to be directly under their corresponding note, as the parser can figure out which syllables go with which notes by counting pitches and slurred phrases.
   - Rhythm: In this style of notation, derived from the AACM style, the dash (**-**) is used as a rhythmic placeholder.
 For example, this measure `| C--Eb--G-   A   A   A |` is interpreted as a measure consisting of four beats.
 The first beat is divided into 8 parts, where the C gets 3/8ths of the beat, Eb gets 3/8ths of a beat and G gets 2/8ths.
 (Note that 3/8ths of a beat in western 4/4 notation is considered 3/32nds and is written as a dotted 16th.
-Confused?)
 The 3 A's are each a single beat.
 The lilypond generator attempts to support this, but still needs a bit of work.
   - Underlines are supported for Devanagri to indicate flat notes
   - Mode,Time, and Key in header are used in generating western notation
   - Chord symbols are supported